Those who want nothing to do with God will have their wish granted for all eternity..

 Revelation therefore reveals Christ to us and shows who we are, too.

-Any blind person who came to Jesus requesting that his eyes be opened received what he requested.
+In the New Testament, any blind person who came to Jesus requesting that his eyes be opened received what he requested.
 Should we think God would do any less for us?
 If you have yet to see Jesus in a way that opens your eyes to his true identity and makes you want to worship and serve him, you can ask the Lord to open your spiritual eyes.
-That is what I did over fifty years ago.
-God revealed Jesus to me in a life transforming way.
+That is what I did over fifty-four years ago.
+God mercifully opened my previously blinded spiritual understanding to reveal Jesus to me in a life transforming way.
 He will do the same for you.
+He is no respecter of persons.

 Prayer